 {\it Roman} is NASA's optical to near-infrared space telescope whose launch is targeted around mid-2020s.
 Although the size of the mirror is comparable to that of {\it HST}, {\it Roman} is expected to conduct wide-field surveys in the near-infrared by taking advantage of the wide FoV of its camera ($0.28\ \m{deg^2}$).
-The high latitude survey (HLS) will take images in the Y106, J129, H158, and F184-bands over the $\sim2000\ \m{deg^2}$ sky.
-Additionally, two possible surveys are being proposed; the {\it Roman} ultra-deep field survey (hereafter UltraDeep; \citealt{2019BAAS...51c.550K}), which will take very deep images ($29-30$ mag) in a small area ($\lesssim1\ \m{deg^2}$), and the {\it Roman} cosmic dawn survey (hereafter Deep), which will conduct a relatively wide and deep survey ($\sim20\ \m{deg^2}$, $27-28 \m{mag}$).\footnote{The sensitivities of the survey are calculated based on the tables in the following website:\\ \url{https://roman.gsfc.nasa.gov/science/anticipated_performance_tables.html}} Both of these two surveys are planned to cover a wavelength range up to 2.3 $\mu$m (the K213 filter), allowing us to select $z\sim15$ galaxies with the F184-dropout selection.
+The high latitude survey (HLS) will take images in the Y106, J129, H158, and F184-bands over the $\sim2000\ \m{deg^2}$ sky reaching $\sim26.7$ mag in F184.
+Two additional survey concepts are potentially possible; the {\it Roman} ultra-deep field survey (hereafter UltraDeep; \citealt{2019BAAS...51c.550K}), which will take very deep images (reaching $\sim$ 30 mag in the bluer filters, and 29.6 and 28.6 mag in F184 and K213, respectively) in a small area ($\lesssim1\ \m{deg^2}$), and the {\it Roman} cosmic dawn survey (hereafter Deep; see also \citealt{2018AAS...23125817R}), which will conduct a relatively wide and deep survey ($\sim20\ \m{deg^2}$, 27.5 and 27.2 mag in F184 and K213).\footnote{The sensitivities of the survey are calculated based on the tables in the following website:\\ \url{https://roman.gsfc.nasa.gov/science/anticipated_performance_tables.html}} Both of these two possible surveys would cover a wavelength range up to 2.3 $\mu$m (the K213 filter), allowing us to select $z\sim15$ galaxies with the F184-dropout selection.

 {\it GREX-PLUS} is a new 1.2-m class, cryogenic, wide-field infrared space telescope mission concept proposed to ISAS/JAXA for its launch around mid-2030s. {\it GREX-PLUS} is planned to have a wide-field camera that will efficiently take wide and deep images at $2-10\ \m{\mu m}$, allowing us to select galaxies at $z\sim10-17$.
 Four surveys with different depths and areas (UltraDeep, Deep, Medium, and Wide) are now being planned.